Sleep Cycle Calculator

 Frequently Asked Questions

-The 90-minute figure is an average.
-Individual sleep cycles can vary from 80-120 minutes, but 90 minutes is a reliable estimate for most adults.
-Over time, you might discover your personal cycle length by noting when you naturally wake feeling refreshed.
+Individual cycles range from 80-120 minutes, but 90 minutes works as a reliable average for most adults.
+Track when you naturally wake refreshed to discover your personal cycle length.

-Can I make up for lost sleep on weekends?
+Can I catch up on sleep during weekends?